JaimeArboleda/nestedcvtraining/README.md

 ## Overview

+nestedcvtraining is built on top of several libraries, mainly:
+- Sciki-Learn.
+- Imblearn.
+- Skopt.
+- Python-Docx

+Inside of a standard macihne learning flow, this package helps the automation of the last stages of hyperparameter optimization, model validation and model training.
+One of the benefits of using it is that hyperparameter optimization is not restricted to hyperparameters of the model, but also of the post-process pipeline, as it will be shown.

+The model is optionally calibrated so that the predict_proba method can be directly interpreted as a probability.

+For the moment it only works in binary classification settings.

+Also, the model

+The package facilitates :
+- Integrate
-nestedcvtraining is a Python package to search for best parameters, train and calibrate binary classification models using a Nested Cross-Validation approach.
+- Search for best parameters, train and (optionally) calibrate binary classification models using a Nested Cross-Validation approach.

+### Hyperparameter Search

+Nested Cross Validation is a

 PipelineX provides the following options which can be used independently or together.